Secure CheckoutPersonal information is secured with SSL technology.

 Institute of Chemical Technology, Mumbai, India

-Professor Debabrata Maiti received his M.Sc. from the Indian Institute of Technology, Bombay, in 2003, and his Ph.D. from Johns Hopkins University in 2008.
-He has taught at IIT Bombay since December 2010 and has been the recipient of several awards, including the NASI- Young Scientist Platinum Jubilee Award (2013), IAS-Young Associate (2013), IIT Bombay-IRCC Young Scientist Award (2013), Thieme Chemistry Journal Award (2013), CRSI Young Scientist Award (2014), AVRA Young Scientist Award (2014), ISCB Young Scientist Award (2014), and INSA-Young Scientist Award (2014).
-His research interests include Development of Transition-Metal Mediated Reactions and Bioinspired Catalysis.
+Debabrata Maiti received his MSc in 2003 from the Indian Institute of Technology (IIT), Bombay, and his PhD from Johns Hopkins University in 2008.
+He has taught at IIT since December 2010 and has been the recipient of several awards, including the NASI Young Scientist Platinum Jubilee Award (2013), IAS-Young Associate (2013), IIT Bombay-IRCC Young Scientist Award (2013), Thieme Chemistry Journal Award (2013), CRSI Young Scientist Award (2014), AVRA Young Scientist Award (2014), ISCB Young Scientist Award (2014), and INSA-Young Scientist Award (2014).
+His research interests include development of transition-metal mediated reactions and bioinspired catalysis.

 Indian Institute of Technology, Bombay, India